devops329/devops/instruction/deliverable5tdd/deliverable5tdd.md

 await expect(page.getByRole('main')).toContainText('pizza dinerx');
 ```

+### Debugging the test

 This test will fail.
 Take a minute an try and figure out why.
 What did we miss?

-You can do this by debugging the application either as a user, or by debugging the test.
-My preference is usually debugging the test because I can set breakpoints, let the test repeatedly drive the action, and see where my assumptions failed.
+You can figure out what went wrong by guessing at what the code does, running the application either as a user, or by debugging the test.
+My preference is usually debugging the test because I can set breakpoints, let the test repeatedly drive the action, and easily observe where my assumptions failed.

 ![Debug test](debugTest.gif)

-By debugging the test we can see that it failed because the user information passed to the **DinerDashboard** component is still the old data because we never actually saved the data to the server.
+As the above debugging session shows, the test failed because the user information passed to the **DinerDashboard** component is still the old data.
+That is because we never actually persisted the data to the server.
 We only modified the React property managed by the **App** component.

 ### Calling the service

 To fix this we need to modify the `pizzaService` so that we can call the service endpoint to update a user.
+First update the interface and then add an implementation.

 **pizzaService.ts**